 Beside a river that winds its way through New Zealand’s mythically “clean and green” North Island is an odd kind of carpark.
-Stolen vehicles from the 1960’s through to the 2000’s have been pushed off a cliff above, and now lie where they fell in the dense bush: seemingly having dropped out of the sky. … Continue reading As Is Where Is
+Stolen vehicles from the 1960’s through to the 2000’s have been pushed off a cliff above, and now lie where they fell in the dense bush: seemingly having dropped out of the sky.
+Shot and edited in 4K ultra high definition by Gunner.